REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 and he gave them permission.

-And you guys, this is gonna be one of the more frustrating loose ends of this case because while Detective Pender said that Fred provided some sort of explanation for the underwear, what that explanation was is nowhere in the case file.
+And you guys, this is going to be one of the more frustrating loose ends of this case because while Detective Pender said that Fred provided some sort of explanation for the underwear, What that explanation was is nowhere in the case file.

 Fred also permitted investigators to take some hair samples to compare to a few strands found at the scene.